Pre-liver transplant counselling doesn’t start with a signature. It starts with a conversation.

 - Assess general health, including kidney, lung, and cardiac function.

-- Talk about possible side effects include infection, rejection, or biliary problems.
+- Talk about possible side effects, including infection, rejection, or biliary problems.

 - Make sure the donor is in good health and free of any underlying disorders that could raise the risk of surgery.